How to Cure Your Dog’s Bad Breath

 Three of my favorite products are:

 1. Merial OraVet Dental Hygiene Chews for Dogs.
-These are oral chews that when given daily help minimize the formation of plaque and tartar.
+These are oral chews that help minimize the formation of plaque and tartar.

 2. Perio Support.
-This product is a power that can be sprinkled on food that also prevents tartar build up.
+This product is a powder that can be sprinkled on food that also prevents tartar build-up.

-3. Virbac CET® VeggieDent® Chews for Dogs is another oral chew that can help plaque and tartar.
+3. Virbac CET® VeggieDent® Chews for Dogs are another oral chew that can help with plaque and tartar.

-How To Know If A Vet Treatment Is The Best Option
+How To Know If Vet Treatment Is the Best Option

 We hope this article gives you more information on how to cure your dog’s bad breath.